clay/claycli/README.md

 clay import --page domain.com/pages/g7d6f8 qa -k qa # import a specific page (via page uri) into a qa server

+clay import -s my-site -l 10 my-local-site # import the latest 10 pages into a local dev environment

 clay import # if no stdin or input specified, it'll prompt for interactive importing
 ```

 ## Export

 ```
-clay export (<site>|[--page, --component]) [--file] [--preview, --force] [--users, --limit]
+clay export [--site, --page, --component] [file] [--preview, --force] [--users, --limit]
 ```

 Exports data from Clay.
-You can export to a YAML/JSON file with `--file` (it'll default to YAML if no extension is specified), or `stdout` (useful for exporting Clay data into non-Clay systems, and for linting).
+You can export to a YAML/JSON file by specifying a file path (it'll default to YAML if no extension is specified), or `stdout` (useful for exporting Clay data into non-Clay systems, and for linting).
 You can specify the site to export from _or a specific page/component_.
-If you specify site, use the same syntax as the `--site` option.
-If you specify page or component, use the same syntax as the you use for importing pages and components.
 If you don't specify a site, page, or component to export from, it'll use the `CLAY_DEFAULT_SITE` environment variable.
 Exporting pages and components will also export their children.

 * `-p, --preview` will tell you the total number of components, pages, uris, and lists (but not users) that will be exported
 * normally, if you export to a file, it'll warn you if the file already exists